 Children Need Health Coverage

-Today, 95 percent of kids in the U.S. have health insurance coverage a historic high.
+Today, around 95% of kids in the U.S. have health insurance coverage—that’s many more than even a decade ago.
 These children receive their health care coverage through an array of programs.

-Children with health coverage are more likely to attend school, graduate from high school and become healthier adults, with higher taxable earnings than uninsured children.
-Without a strong national investment in these critical programs, children are less likely to live healthy and productive lives.
+Compared to uninsured kids, children with health coverage are more likely to attend school, graduate from high school and become healthier adults who have a greater ability to give back.
+Without a strong national investment in children’s health, kids are less likely to live healthy and productive lives.

-- Medicaid is a jointly funded federal-state health insurance program that provides affordable coverage to children in low-income families and to children with special health care needs.
+- Medicaid is a jointly funded federal-state health insurance program that provides affordable coverage to children in low-income families and to kids with special health care needs.

-- Children represent more than 40 percent of Medicaid enrollees, but account for less than 20 percent of Medicaid spending.
+- Children represent more than 40% of Medicaid enrollees but account for less than 20% of Medicaid spending.

 Children’s Health Insurance Program